 We understand that this can be a very emotional time for both child and parent.
 Prior to the child's start date we will arrange a visit to the nursery to familiarise themselves with the surroundings, and to meet their key person.
 The amount of time that is spent settling in differs from each child and this will be reflected within the arrangements for future sessions.

 We will meet and work alongside parents regularly and have parent consultation evenings 3 times a year, in addition to these, children with additional needs will have more meeting times with the child’s key person.
 This will be to discuss the child’s ever changing needs, capabilities and how well the child is performing.
 We work with the EYFS for all children.
-All children have either a daily report (3months – 2 years) or a daily diary (2 years and over) which is used to communicate with parents should they wish to do so.
+All children have either a daily report (3months – 2 years) or a communication diary (2 years and over) which is used to communicate with parents should they wish to do so.

 All staff have been police checked by the DBS, and references checked prior to employment.